KUULCHAT

 D.

-Synonyms (nearest in meaning) for fright
+Synonyms (nearest in meaning) for potent

-Antonyms (opposite in meaning) for fright
+Antonyms (Opposite in meaning) for potent

 19.